Social Action - Tikkun Olam

 In conjunction with Mathew 25 Ministries we collect pill bottles to be re-purposed and sent to Africa.
 These used bottles are filled with life saving medicines and then transported by various relief organizations.
 All you need to do is bring in empty pill bottles to the office – we’ll do the rest.

 Pop Tabs for the Ronald McDonald House

 brings them to the Cincinnati Ronald McDonald House each year.
-They not

 At Congregation Etz Chaim we take environmental concerns serious and strive towards becoming a more eco-conscious community.
 Currently our office recycles all paper products and our kitchen recycles both plastics and glass.
 Look for our blue bins throughout the building.